-Understand the objectives of the College of Naval Warfare and Naval Command College Joint Military Operations course.
+- OBJECTIVES - Understand the objectives of the Joint Military Operations course.

 The Chairman of the Joint Military Operations Department, Captain Christopher F. Rohrbach, USN, will provide an overview of the objectives and requirements of the Joint Military Operations course.

 War remains a clash of wills: one party trying to gain influence over an enemy.
 The use of military power and its interrelationships with the diplomatic, informational, and economic instruments of national power will remain essential to achieving desired end states.
 This trimester is about warfighting: we will examine how to wield the military instrument of power to achieve national policy goals.
 Operational art allows us to adapt national strategy to the theater-strategic and operational levels through campaigns and major operations that produce ready to be implemented plans at the Joint Task Force and tactical levels.
 You are part of this vital level of war.